 The Gili Islands aren’t a place for super luxurious chain hotels, but you will find a selection of tranquil eco-resorts, enchanting beach shacks, private cottages and boutique hotels with great facilities.
-A stay on the Gili’s should centre on the swimming pool and beach, and plenty of accommodations do that just perfectly.
+A stay on the Gili’s should centre around the swimming pool and beach.
+Plenty of accommodations do that just perfectly!

 Pearl of Trawangan – The Pearl of Trawangan resort is located to the south of the island in a great location.
 It’s close enough to the more secluded beaches of the south and west in a quiet location, however with a short walk you’ll find yourself on the main Gili T beach near the main bars, restaurants and market.
 The hotel is spread over beautiful gardens with a nice pool, intricate furnishings and an adjoining beach.
 This is the best hotel on the island in our opinion.

 Desa Dunia Beda Beach Resort – For luxury accommodation in a much quieter area of the island, check out Desa Dunia Beda Beach Resort.
 This small collection of private villas is right next to one of the quietest beaches on the island.
 Enjoy plenty of space to relax in the villa, chill by the pool or take a bike ride around the coastline.
 This hotel is ideal for families or couples on their honeymoon.
 Welcome to paradise!